What is a Drawing Management System?

 As a consultant with Onset Design I've worked with a large number of companies implementing Drawing Management, or Engineering Content Management Systems.
 Often one of the first questions that comes up is what is a Drawing Management System and why do we need one?

 This is a good question.
 Computers have long had a way of managing files.
 Windows Explorer, or Finder on macOS.
 These days with the move to the cloud, other file management options exist, such as Sharepoint or Dropbox.
-There are many ways of storing, and organizing files, but what makes drawings and other engineering content special?
+There are many ways of storing, and organizing files, but what makes drawings and other engineering content special, requiring the introduction of AutoCAD Drawing Management Software?

 There are a number of explanations for this, but it really comes down to three major points: